You will notice

 notice a few little sighs even after your vet has pronounced your cat

-fortunately our vet had warned us about this possibility, which is known
+Fortunately our vet had warned us about this possibility, which we saw

 occasionally your cat may suffer what appears to be a nosebleed - this is